Dodge Monaco: 1966

 For the 1966 model year, in the U.S., the Monaco replaced the Custom 880 series, and the former Monaco became the Monaco 500.
 The basic Monaco was available in hardtop coupe, four-door (pillarless) hardtop sedan, conventional four-door (pillared) sedan, and four-door station wagon body styles.
 In the U.S., the Monaco 500 was available only as a two-door hardtop.
 Although there was no convertible in the 1966 U.S. Monaco range, there was in the 1966 Canadian Monaco lineup.
 The Canadian Dodge used the "Monaco" name for the Sport Fury equivalent and the Polara 880 for the Fury III competitor.

 1967

-The 1967 model year full-sized Dodges, the Monaco included, received significant facelifts with all-new exterior sheet metal.
+The 1967 model-year full-sized Dodges, including the Monaco, received significant facelifts with all-new exterior sheet metal.
 Chief designer Elwood Engel's work featured generally flat body planes with sharp-edged accent lines.
 The hardtop coupes featured new semi-fastback rooflines with reverse-slanted trailing edges on the rear quarter windows.

 In Canada, the "Monaco" name was applied for 1967 to all of the premium full-sized Dodge cars, replacing the Polara 880 at the top of the Dodge line.
 Taking the Monaco's place as a premium full-size model was the Monaco 500, which was available only as a two-door hardtop and convertible.